petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions.md

 ## Definition of a Solution

-A solution is a common business need or a set of challenges that Liferay Experience Cloud is well-suited to address.
+A solution is a common business need or a set of challenges that Liferay Cloud is well-suited to address.

 ## Land and Expand